devicetree-org/devicetree-specification/source/devicetree-basics.rst

       interrupt-parent = <1>;

-.. note:: Older versions of device trees may be encountered that contain a deprecated form of this property called ``linux,phandle``.
+.. note:: Older versions of devicetrees may be encountered that contain a deprecated form of this property called ``linux,phandle``.
 For compatibility, a client program might want to support ``linux,phandle`` if a ``phandle`` property is not present.
 The meaning and use of the two properties is identical.

-.. note:: Most device trees in :abbr:`DTS (Device Tree Syntax)` (see Appendix A) will not contain explicit phandle properties.
+.. note:: Most devicetrees in :abbr:`DTS (Device Tree Syntax)` (see Appendix A) will not contain explicit phandle properties.
 The DTC tool automatically inserts the ``phandle`` properties when the DTS is compiled into the binary DTB format.